NaturalIntelligence/imglab/docs/guide.md

 From the folder where you cloned the repository (`path/imglab/`)

-1. run `$ bash docker/build_docker` and wait until the docker image is built.
+1. run `$ docker run -it -d --rm --name imglab -p 8080:8080 -w /src/ francozacco/imglab:latest live-server` and wait until the docker image is up and running.
 2. Go to your browser and go to `http://127.0.0.1:8080/`

 #### Stopping the docker container